Pol-Certificate Program Criteria for Financial Aid Eligibility

 POLICY STATEMENT

-Effective July 1, 2020, University of Louisville (UofL) students enrolled (half-time or more) in stand-alone certificate programs designated as financial aid eligible can be awarded funds.
-In order for a UofL certificate program to be deemed eligible to receive Title IV federal aid, it must:
+Effective July 1, 2020, University of Louisville (UofL) students enrolled (half-time or more) in stand-alone certificate programs designated as federal Title IV aid eligible can be evaluated for such funds.
+For a request to be submitted to the U.S. Department of Education to consider a standalone UofL certificate program to be eligible for Title IV federal aid, the certificate program must:

 • Be one academic year in duration;